 H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-46% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+41% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 NOTE: exclude all institutional, state, private alternative loans and parent loans.
-43% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$19,466 while enrolled at your institution.
+38% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$16,982